-H. Their hatred for Joseph was magnified when he told them of his dream that when they were all out binding sheaves in the field his sheaf stood up and all their sheaves bowed down to it.
+F. Their hatred for Joseph was magnified when he told them of his dream that when they were all out binding sheaves in the field his sheaf stood up and all their sheaves bowed down to it.
 When he told his father and brothers about another dream in which the sun and moon and eleven stars were bowing before him, even his father rebuked him for airing the idea that they would all bow before him.
 Genesis 37:11 says, "And his brothers were jealous of him, but his father kept the saying in mind."

-I. One day Jacob sent Joseph to check on his brothers who were out tending Jacob's flock in Shechem.
-Joseph learned they actually were in Dothan, about fourteen miles north of Shechem, and went to them there.
-His brothers saw him when he was still far off, his unique coat no doubt aiding that identification, and decided they were going to kill him and throw his body into a cistern (a pit for storing water that was dug into limestone and plastered).
-Reuben, the eldest son, persuaded the brothers to hold Joseph in a cistern instead of killing him, presumably by arguing that would give them more time to think about what to do with him.
+G. One day Jacob sent Joseph to check on his brothers who were out tending Jacob's flock in Shechem.
+He learned they actually were in Dothan, about fourteen miles north of Shechem, so he went to them there.
+His brothers saw him when he was still far off and decided they were going to kill him and throw his body into a cistern (a pit for storing water that was dug into limestone and plastered).
+Reuben, the eldest son, persuaded the brothers to hold Joseph in a cistern instead of killing him, presumably by arguing that that would give them more time to think about what to do with him.
 In fact, Reuben was planning to rescue him.
 So when Joseph arrived they stripped him of his hated robe and threw him into an empty cistern.